dokku-alt/dokku-alt/README.md

 gitreceive
 ==========

-Creates an ssh+git user that creates respositories on the fly and lets you run scripts or hit HTTP endpoints when you push code.
+Creates an ssh+git user that creates repositories on the fly and lets you run scripts or hit HTTP endpoints when you push code.

 Build your own Heroku.
 Push code anywhere.